jsanchezsierra/VolumeView/README.md

 * VolumeView.h
 * VolumeView.m

+3.- Import the VolumeView header file in your view controller

+    #import "VolumeView.h"

-3.- Create an instance of the Class with the size of the volume view ( frame )
+4.- Create an instance of the Class with the size of the volume view ( frame )

     VolumeView *volumeView= [[VolumeView alloc] initWithFrame:CGRectMake(175, 335, 110, 55 )  ];

-4.- Add the volumenView to the view
+5.- Add the volumenView to the view

     [self.view addSubview:volumeView];

-5.- Set 'number of bars' and 'bar colors' (optional)
+6.- Set 'number of bars' and 'bar colors' (optional)

     [volumeView setNumberOfBars:7];
     [volumeView setBarsColorMin:[UIColor greenColor]];